Skip to content

 Archaeology at Gunwalloe

-The archaeology at Gunwalloe dates to the prehistoric period.
-The nearby settlement of Winnianton, based around Castle Mound, is significant in that it’s thought to be one of the first settlements in Cornwall.
+The archaeology at Gunwalloe dates back to the Bronze Age, around 1100AD.
+By the time of the Domesday Book in 1086, this settlement had become the royal manor of Winnianton based around Castle Mound and is thought to be one of the first settlements in Cornwall.

 Walks around Gunwalloe